 Case Digest (G.R.
-No. 63915) Core Legal Reasoning Model
+No. L-17748) Core Legal Reasoning

-Core Legal Reasoning Model
+Core Legal Reasoning

 Facts:

 In Lorenzo M. Tanada, Abraham F. Sarmiento, and Movement of Attorneys for Brotherhood, Integrity and Nationalism, Inc. (MABINI) vs. Hon.
 Juan C. Tuvera, Hon.
 Joaquin Venus, Melquiades P. de la Cruz, and Florendo S. Pablo, decided en banc by the Supreme Court of the Philippines on April 24, 1985 in Manila, petitioners filed an original Rule 65 petition for a writ of mandamus to compel the publication in the Official Gazette of hundreds of presidential issuances spanning Presidential Decrees Nos.
 12 to 1847, Letters of Instructions Nos.
 10 to 1278, General Orders Nos.
 14 to 65, Proclamations Nos.
 1126 to 2244, Executive Orders Nos.
 411 to 857, Letters of Implementation Nos.
 7 to 123, and Administrative Orders Nos.
 347 to 439.
 Petitioners invoked their citizen right under Section 6, Article IV of the 1973 Philippine Constitution to be informed on matters of public concern and argued that effective promulgation through publication is a prerequisite to enforceability.
 Respondents, Case Digest (G.R.
-No. 63915) Expanded Legal Reasoning Model
+No. L-17748) Expanded Legal Reasoning

-Expanded Legal Reasoning Model
+Expanded Legal Reasoning

 Facts:

-- Petitioners: Lorenzo M. Tanada, Abraham F. Sarmiento, and Movement of Attorneys for Brotherhood, Integrity and Nationalism, Inc. (MABINI).
+- Petitioners: Lorenzo M. Tañada, Abraham F. Sarmiento, and the Movement of Attorneys for Brotherhood, Integrity and Nationalism, Inc. (MABINI), invoking the people’s right to information under Section 6, Article IV of the 1973 Constitution and the requirement that laws must be published to be valid and enforceable.

-- Subject of the Petition
+- Issuances Subject of Petition

-- Procedural History
+- Factual and Procedural Clarifications

 Issues: